ParthAhuja143/zania/README.md

 2. **Card Display**: Each card is displayed with a thumbnail image, and a loading spinner is shown while the image is loading.
 This enhances the user experience by providing visual feedback during data fetching.

 3. **Drag-and-Drop Functionality**: Users can reorder the cards using drag-and-drop.
 This feature allows for intuitive organization of documents, making it easier for users to manage their data.
+The position is saved to localstorage to be persistent on refresh.

 4. **Image Overlay**: Clicking on a card opens an overlay displaying the associated image.
 Pressing the ESC key closes the overlay, providing a simple way to view document details without navigating away from the main interface.

 5. **Mock Service Worker**: For frontend development, MSW is used to mock API responses, allowing for local data persistence.
 This enables developers to work with realistic data without needing a live backend, streamlining the development process.

+6. **Logs**: Now users can see logs on the side for every successfull save call to the mock API, please note that save is not triggerred if there are no changes in the ordering.

 > **NOTE**: Service workers in a dockerized environment need an SSL certificate, which is not possible for the project currently.
 Hence, the APIs don't work in the dockerized environment due to service workers not being registered.
 Kindly test in development mode.